SvenerusoAGU/TOPS-OC1-ethos/lessons/lesson2.md

-# Lesson 2: WHY: Benefits and Challenges of Responsible Open Science - Why does it matter?
+# Lesson 2.
+Benefits and Challenges of Responsible Open Science: Why does it matter?

 ## Introduction